CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/auto-apptainer.md

 asks the user to choose from two contaiers: _bamtools_ and _bedtools_.
 Bedtools is included as it provides commands _bamToBed_ and _bamToFasta_ that match the serach criteria in this case.

-Once a container is selected, one more apptainer warpper based commands are created to drectory: _/shared-directory/sd-tools/bin_.
+Once a container is selected, one or more apptainer warpper based commands are created to drectory: _/shared-directory/sd-tools/bin_.
 These commands can mostly be used like natively installed commands.
 For example after installing the Bamtools container, Bamtools can be startted with command: